RayRemnant/thesimsresource-downloader/README.md

 # The Sims Resource Downloader

-This is an application for automating downloads from https://www.thesimsresource.com/.
+This is an application for automating downloads from [The Sims Resource](https://www.thesimsresource.com/).

 ## Technologies Used